calebewhite/STATA/README.md

 # STATA Projects

-## The following are projects using STATA that also demonstrate my use of advanced regression analyses.
+## The following are projects using STATA that also use advanced regression analyses.

 ### ECON 423 Probit and Logit Exercise
 (https://github.com/calebewhite/STATA/blob/main/ECON423probitlogit.do)